microbiome/data/Salehi2025/README.md

 ## Contents
 - `tse_AMRdemo.rds` – The full TreeSummarizedExperiment object in R’s native `.rds` format.
+- `Figure5.qmd` – A Quarto document that performs data processing and generates Figure 5 from the manuscript.
+- `Figure5models.qmd` – A separate Quarto script for fitting the statistical models used in the figure (runs slower).

 ## How to Use
 To load the dataset in R: